Toward quantum-safe scalable networks: an open, standards-aware key management framework: Discussion and Conclusions

 \section{Discussion and Conclusions}

 This work has presented a complete architecture and mechanism for E2E quantum key establishment across QKD networks, combining centralized path computation with decentralized key relay execution.
-By abstracting the key management complexity through a virtual KMS layer and relying on an SDN-based centralized quantum security controller, the proposed solution enables seamless key delivery for applications over both direct and multi-hop trusted relay paths.
+By abstracting the key management complexity through a virtual KMS layer and introducing an SDN-based quantum security controller, the proposal enables seamless key delivery over both direct and multi-hop trusted relay paths.

-The system has been designed to ensure interoperability and specifications compliance.
-It builds on the ETSI GS QKD 014 API for key request and delivery, ETSI GS QKD 015 for SDN-based control, and anticipates integration with the emerging ETSI GS QKD 020 for KMS-to-KMS key relay.
+The design ensures interoperability and compliance with ETSI specifications, building on the 014 API for key delivery, 015 for SDN-based control, and anticipating integration with the emerging 020 for KMS-to-KMS key relay.
+The centralized QuSeC efficiently computes relay paths based on configurable metrics such as hop count or available key rate and maintains session state to avoid redundant configurations.

-The use of a centralized controller (QuSeC) for KMS discovery and relay path computation brings notable advantages in efficiency and scalability.
-With a global view of the network, the QuSeC is able to compute optimal relay paths, based on different configurable criteria such as hop count or available keyrate, and install them in all involved KMSs.
-Moreover, the QuSeC maintains session state, allowing subsequent key requests by the peer application to proceed without requiring installation of the relay path and avoiding redundant configuration in trusted relay scenarios.
+While this proposal follows a logically centralized model, distributed control approaches could enhance resilience by avoiding a single point of failure.
+However, QuSeC centralization provides global visibility and simplified interoperability with existing standards.
+This approach also remains scalable under high-load conditions with frequent key requests, since control-plane traffic for KMS discovery and path setup is orders of magnitude lower than data traffic.
+In large-scale deployments, QuSeC replication and state synchronization across redundant instances (using east/westbound interfaces defined for centralized controllers) could provide load balancing and high availability, mitigating performance bottlenecks and avoiding single-point failures.

-Regarding performance, the proposed mechanism requires querying the QuSeC for every key request, even for simple direct-path requests.
-While this guarantees consistent operation across all scenarios, it may introduce overhead and latency in environments where paths are stable and known.
-This limitation could be addressed through caching mechanisms at the vKMS level, where the results of recent path computations can be reused for repeated requests, thus reducing latency and controller load.
+Regarding performance, experimental results from demonstrate the feasibility of the proposal, showing E2E key establishment time scales efficiently with the number of hops.
+Overall, the results demonstrate that centralized control introduces negligible overhead and that caching at the vKMS level could further reduce latency and controller load for repeated path computations.

-In summary, the proposed architecture provides a practical, standards-aligned solution for E2E key delivery across QKD infrastructures.
+Overall, the proposed framework provides a practical, standards-aligned solution for E2E key delivery across QKD infrastructures.
 It supports a broad range of topologies, simplifies application integration, and remains extensible for future developments in KMS interoperability and controller intelligence.